Delivery is the greatest hurdle in modern retail. The same is true when you sell products online.

 Here is a quick formula:

 If you are yet to receive the first order, it’s a safe bet to base the delivery fee on the average order weight.

 Another way to price your delivery is to create different delivery zones.

 All you have to do is offer different rates to customers living in different geographical areas.

 For example, you might offer the most affordable rates to customers that are the nearest to your supply chain (1.5-3 miles), and raise it as you move away.

-This is especially useful when you sell products nationwide or internationally, or when you want to incite consumers in your area to use local delivery service.
+This is especially useful when you sell products nationwide or internationally, or when you want to invite consumers in your area to use a local delivery service.

-On the other hand, you can leave the fulfillment rate entirely up to your third-party delivery logistics provider to determine.
+On the other hand, you can leave the fulfilment rate entirely up to your third-party delivery logistics provider to determine.

 Technically, there are two ways you can go about delivering products to your customers.

 The first is to create an internal fleet and fulfil the orders yourself.